Skip to main content

 Common Misconceptions

+Misconception: Landmark designation prohibits all change.
 Correction: LPC review governs alterations to protected features, not all work.
 Interior renovations on individually landmarked buildings that do not affect designated interior features typically require only standard DOB permits.
 The LPC's jurisdiction is specific and bounded, not blanket.

+Misconception: Historic district membership and landmark designation carry the same requirements.
 Correction: Individual landmark designation applies to a specific structure and its specific protected features.
 Historic district membership applies to all structures within the district boundary and subjects exterior changes to LPC review, but the level of scrutiny varies by whether the building is a "contributing" or "non-contributing" resource within the district.

+Misconception: Any licensed contractor can perform landmark renovation work.
 Correction: DOB licensure is necessary but not sufficient.
 LPC submissions require documentation of proposed methods and materials that generic contractors cannot produce without preservation training or qualified consultants.
 Errors in LPC applications delay approvals and can trigger enforcement.
 The Queens Contractor Licensing Requirements page covers baseline DOB licensing; landmark work adds a parallel qualification layer.

-Correction: Federal credits under IRC § 47 require National Register listing or a determination of eligibility — NYC landmark designation does not automatically confer this status, though properties may be listed on both registers simultaneously.
+Misconception: Federal Historic Tax Credits apply automatically to NYC-designated landmarks.
+Correction: Federal credits under IRC § 47 require National Register provider or a determination of eligibility — NYC landmark designation does not automatically confer this status, though properties may be verified on both registers simultaneously.

+Misconception: Demolition of a contributing structure in a historic district is straightforwardly denied.
 Correction: The LPC can and does approve demolition in limited circumstances, including demonstrated economic hardship under criteria established in New York City Administrative Code § 25-309.
 Denial is common but not automatic.

 Checklist or Steps